About the Fifth Edition

-Now in its third edition, Freedom in the 50 States presents a completely revised and updated ranking of the American states based on how their policies promote freedom in the fiscal, regulatory, and personal realms.
+This 2018 edition of Freedom in the 50 States presents a completely revised and updated ranking of the American states on the basis of how their policies promote freedom in the fiscal, regulatory, and personal realms.

-This edition employs an enhanced methodology that makes it an even more comprehensive index than in past editions.
-Improving on their previous attempts to measure freedom, authors William P. Ruger and Jason Sorens use far more variables in this edition, including new variables related to economic freedom.
-In fact, more than 200 policy variables and their sources are now available to the public on this website.
-Scholars, policy makers, and concerned citizens can re-weigh every policy and create customized indices of freedom or download the data for their own analyses.
+This edition again improves on the methodology for weighting and combining state and local policies to create a comprehensive index.
+Authors William Ruger and Jason Sorens introduce many new policy variables suggested by readers.
+More than 230 policy variables and their sources are now available to the public on a new website for the study.
+Scholars, policymakers, and concerned citizens can assign new weights to every policy and create customized indices of freedom or download the data for their own analyses.

-In the 2013 edition, the authors have updated their findings to:
+In the 2018 edition, the authors have updated their findings to

-- include a new technique for aggregating policies into a freedom index based on “freedom value” (the estimated dollar value of each freedom affected to those who enjoy it);
+- Improve estimates of the “freedom value” of each policy (the estimated dollar value of each freedom affected to those who enjoy it);

 - Provide the most up-to-date freedom index yet, including scores as of December 31, 2016;

 - Include state and local cash and security assets as a factor partially offsetting debt burdens;

 - Significantly expand policies affecting business and personal freedom, including new variables for land-use regulation, health insurance freedom, the collateral costs of arrest and incarceration, and gambling freedom;

 - Refine the index of cronyism and update results on how states’ cronyist regulations correlate with corruption and interest group power; and

 - Analyze how the policies driving income growth and interstate migration have changed pre– and post–Great Recession.